 after a dose of methylcobalamin is about one-third that of

-a similar dose of cyanocobalamin.7 Also, it takes
+a similar dose of cyanocobalamin.
+It takes

-1-2 months for cyanocobalamin to be converted to active B12,
+approcximately 1-2 months for cyanocobalamin to be converted to active B12,

-Research has also shown that both the oral and the sublingual
+Both the oral and the sublingual

 forms of methylcobalamin B12 are identically effective at doses of at least